goeiebook/creativelab/narrative.md

 ---

 The number of profile views slows.
 My submissions to not garner likes from an persons of influence.
-The motivation begins to wane.
+Perhaps I have overstayed my welcome.
+Motivation begins to wane.
 The urge to write returns.
 I begin recording this story.
 One night freezing rain falls onto the city.
 Ice coats everything.
 It is beautiful.
 It was caused by setting the rain flag to `true`.
 I say that because it is the nature of humans to discern connection and analogy.
-In this case it is spurious, but the observation is fun to observe.
-Yet, what is to say that there no connection?
+In this case it is spurious, but the observation remains.
+But what is to say that there no connection?
 Maybe it's like the recent theories about the [relationship between computational complexity and event horizons](http://www.nature.com/news/theoretical-physics-complexity-on-the-horizon-1.15285).
-The mathematics are out of reach, but the thoughts play while I bounce the white ball on bubbles of air under ice.
+The mathematics of anti-de sitter space is beyond my reach, but the thoughts play while I bounce the white ball on bubbles of air under ice.

 ![bubbleball framecap][bubbleball]
 [youtube](https://youtu.be/lo1q3oU93UM)

 ---

-I stop making new animations.
-But I watch the stream for new submissions.
-Most are bland and uninspired.
-But occasionally a remarkable one pops up.
+I stopped making new animations, but continued to watch the stream for new submissions.
+Most were bland and uninspired.
+But occasionally a remarkable one came through.
 Like [this one](https://creativelab5.com/s/uJclLz)

-These complex ones are interesting, and their mechanics are intriguing.
-I want to see how they work.
+Complex creations like that are intruiging.
+I wanted to see how they work.
 View Source of a published application to see a `<script>` tag with javascript assigning a dictionary to a variable named `shareData`.
 This data cannot be extracted as JSON because it contains javascript.
 That fact took a few tries to understand.
 The way to read it is to use [javascript eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) it.
 Generally speaking, that's a dangerous thing to do.
 But in this case it's probably ok.
 Once the shareData variable is populated into a javascript context, it is becomes a simple matter to copy it into the boardStates structure.
 Refreshing the stage then shows the animation, where it can be studied.

 By studying the animations of Pinto and Both, I learn that they are clever people.